zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 update them in place*

 ----

 ### Model Initialization

-Initializing the model is then done by creating instances of the agent following the same function pattern, for example for the `foo` function we decorated above we might do
+Initializing the model is then done by creating instances of agent types following the same signature of the update function, for example for the `foo` function we decorated above we might do

 {% highlight python %}
 # Initial states of the nodes